NVex0/uWU/CTFZone2023/Rans00kit/readme.md

 + C:\Program Files\VMware\VMware ToolsVMware VGAuth\agony.sys
 + C:\Program Files\VMware\VMware ToolsVMware VGAuth\VGAuthCGI.exe

-Went to above path on the PC, i can't see that two suspicious files despite enabling show all the files (include system files, hidden files).
+Go to above path on the PC, i can't see that two suspicious files despite enabling show all the files (include system files, hidden files).

 So i try finding it dynamically.
 I opened the OVA files with `7z`.
 Following the path, and finally found them:

 ![Screenshot (4779)](https://github.com/NVex0/uWU/assets/113530029/76f485f1-4f17-42d0-9e06-7f7deffcbb7c)

-Extracted it, using `Virus Total` to know what it is:
+Extract it, using `Virus Total` to know what it is:

 ![Screenshot (4767)](https://github.com/NVex0/uWU/assets/113530029/fd0dcec8-8f04-4104-884b-90a14832a067)